 Facts about how the offence was committed

-- Provocation (were you provoked into committing the offence?)
+- You were provoked into committing the offence

 - Breach of trust

-- Being on bail for another offence at the time
+- You were on bail for another offence at the time

 Impact of the offence on the victim

 The judge will ask that a victim impact report is prepared in most cases of a serious nature.
-In some cases a judge hears direct evidence from the victim through a victim impact statement (pdf).
+In some cases a judge hears direct evidence from the victim through a victim impact statement.
 This has a bearing on the sentence.

 You can expect a reduced sentence for pleading guilty.
-In many cases, a guilty plea will save the court time and can be seen as a sign of remorse or sorrow.
+A guilty plea will save the court time and can be seen as a sign of remorse.
 In sex cases or cases involving violence, a guilty plea will spare the victim the trauma of having to relive the events in court.

 Early admission of guilt